 It would be very remiss in a post about interviewing not to have brief discussion about the alternatives.
 Even with the best interviews, they are by no means perfect.
 We suggest your selection process should also include other, more objective evidence e.g. school reports, prior performance metrics, letters of reference, recommendations, etc. They collectively typically offer better odds than an interview (studies suggest they are better than the unstructured interview by between 60-75%).

 Other things you could use include: screening and testing tools; asking relevant questions to everyone who applies, at the time they apply i.e. in the application process; realistic job task simulations; and aptitude, verbal and numerical reasoning tests.
 All these items will deliver better odds of picking better candidates than a typical unstructured interview.
 Whilst some of these things cost money and may need external help, there are also some simple things you can do that don't.
 As an example, why not ask candidates to do something related to the job you expect them to do.
 Or, if feasible look at their previous work.
 But do please - check it was them who really did it...

-If you have only really relied on interviews in the past.
+If you have only really relied on the interview in the past.
 We suggest having several parts to your selection process will make it much more robust and you will have a better chance of securing those candidates that do bring that little bit extra to your business.
 And, if you currently do unstructured type interviews.
 Try the more structured process we laid out above.
 Yes, its a bit more work up front.
-But its based on good practice and we suggest the effort will be repaid many, many, times with better performing staff.
-As an extra bonus, you might also find you end up interviewing less, as you won't need to replace as many...
+But it is based on good practice and we suggest the effort will be repaid many, many, times over with better performing staff.
+As an extra bonus, you might also find you end up having to interviewing less, as better fitting candidates mean you will not need to replace as many...